 I have spoken with several different parents who are located in areas where it might, or it might not snow, and they are hesitant of buying a pair of snow boots for their kids since they don’t want to get stuck with a pair of footwear that their kids won’t ever use.

-The snow boot styles I will recommend below are very versatile, since your toddler will be able to wear them even if it doesn’t snow.
-The snow boots are appropriate to wear for rainy or colder days.
+The snow boot styles that I recommend below are very versatile, since your toddler will be able to wear them in those rainy and cold days even if it doesn’t snow.

-These snow boots styles all fit “true to size”, which means that you need to provide your child with a half a size longer of the size that he or she measures at the shoe measuring scale in order to allow for growing room.
+These snow boots styles all fit “true to size”, which means that you need to provide your child with a half a size longer of the size that your child measures at the shoe measuring scale in order to allow for growing room.

-Please remember that even though these boots are NOT labeled as wide (“W”) or extra wide (“XW”), they are the widest snow boots that I have fitted before for toddlers.
+Please remember that even though these snow boots are not labeled as wide (“W”) or extra wide (“XW”), they are the widest snow boots that I have fitted before for toddlers.
 Just so you know, there is not an actual snow boot that is labeled as wide for toddlers.